-The ratepayer must check and agree their property details against the information held on the VOA website and raise any discrepancies with the VOA.
-Your case will stay at this stage until you have reached agreement, it could take up to 12 months to complete this stage.
+- Stage 1: the ratepayer must check and agree their property details against the information on the VOA website and raise any discrepancies with the VOA.
+Your case will remain at this stage until you have reached agreement which can take up to 12 months to complete

-Once the check stage is complete you will have 4 months to register your challenge to the rateable value of your property and provide the VOA with your grounds for the challenge.
-It could take up to 18 months to work through this stage and the VOA will inform you of their decision in writing.
+- Stage 2: you will have 4 months to register your challenge to the rateable value of your property and provide the VOA with your grounds for the challenge.
+It could take up to 18 months to work through this stage and the VOA will write to you with their decision.

-If you wish to appeal the decision you will have 4 months to lodge your appeal and there will be a fee, which will be refunded if your appeal is successful.
+- Appeal decision: if you want to appeal the decision you will have four months to appeal and there will be a fee, which will be refunded if your appeal is successful.

 Appealing your 2010 rateable value